-The City of Winter Park has year-round programs when it comes to providing educational and volunteer opportunities for keeping our city clean and green.
-Great American Cleanup: an annual event from March to May when citizens come together to clean up and beautify the streets and lakes of Winter Park, supplies provided by KWPB.
+2016 Project Status Status Develop Marketing Plan for Sustainability.
+In Progress Continue Green School Grant program.
+Complete Explore funding options for maintenance and upkeep of existing Pocket Parks and Community Gardens Program Suspended Facilitate sustainability education workshops Program Suspended Continue participation in America In Bloom/ Winter Park Blooms.
+Complete Continue volunteer opportunities including lake cleanups, gardening, and invasive species removal.
+Complete supplies provided by KWPB.
 Earth Day in the Park: The City's Office of Sustainability invites all city departments to participate in the Earth Day Fair, this allows the participants to come together in one place as a city unit to educate and make residents aware of the city now and in the future.
 Schools from the elementary level to High School compete for Green School Grants, which are awarded on Earth Day by the Mayor in support of eco-friendly projects such as butterfly gardens, vegetable gardens, and on site composting programs.